 Most listings are in the $10's per square foot per year.
 The City Center region is going through a decline in rates.
 In the last 3 months, the median rate fell $6 per sqft per year.
 That's a 24% decline in rent.

-Compared to the rest of the Richmond market, the City Center region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Richmond market, the City Center submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 16 listings have been made available, which means new availabilities might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 16 listings have been made available, which means office spaces most likley are going fast.
+You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,180 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are close to 3 floors.
+Even though the median size is 3,020 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are approximately 4 floors.
 Most buildings in this area were built in 1930 and are Class C.